Charles E W Bean, Diaries, AWM38 3DRL 606/211/1 - 1915 - 1918 - Part 8

 circumstances.
 They were

-an ideal position for us
+an ideal position for us.

-In th 2 attach of Sept 18
+In the attack of Sept 18

 12th Bde took in 3 weak Bns